JeffreyRStevens/flashr/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This is an update to address an OpenBLAS error detected by CRAN

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Wrapped software 'RStudio' in single quotes.
-* Expanded Description field to provide more details about package functionality.
-* Replaced \dontrun{} with \donttest{} in examples.